1 Corinthians Chapter 9

 5. But I do all things for the gospel’s sake, so I might become a fellow partaker in it.

-6. Don’t you *know that the men who run in a race all indeed run, but only one receives the prize?
+6. Don’t you *know that the men running in a race all indeed run, but only one receives the prize?
 Run like this so you might seize it.

-7. And every man who competes uses self-control in all things.
+7. And every man competing uses self-control in all things.
 Then these men indeed compete so they might receive a perishable crown, but we an imperishable one.

 8. Therefore, I run like this, but not like I’m running aimlessly.
 I box like this, but not like I’m punching the air.